NCAS-CMS/cfdm/docs/source/tutorial.rst

    >>> f.get_array()
    TODO

-The file also has a `~Field.data` attribute that is an alias for the `~Field.get_data` method, which makes it easier to access attributes and methods of the `Data` object:
+The field also has a `~Field.data` attribute that is an alias for the `~Field.get_data` method, which makes it easier to access attributes and methods of the `Data` object: